sabagh1994/PGVAE/README.md

    * `"description"` is the notes about the configuration file or whatever notes you want to keep for the configuration you are using.
    * `"ds_rootdir"` the root directory containing the train sets.
    * `"ds_names"` is a list containing the file names for the train sets.
-   * `"method_names"` is a list containing the name of the methods, e.g., "pgvae", "rwr", "cem-pi", "dbas", "cbas"
+   * `"method_names"` is a list containing the name of the methods, e.g., `["pgvae", "rwr", "cem-pi", "dbas", "cbas"]`
    * `"weighted_opt_firststeps"` if false the first MBO step uses uniform nonzero weights in weighted optimization as done in CbAS paper.
 If True, weighted optimization with non-uniform weights is performed in the first step as well.
-Leave this as `[false]`.
+Both CbAS and PPGVAE run with `false`.
+Leave this as `[false]` for simplicity.
    *  `"n_samples_gen"` is a list containing the integer number of samples generated per MBO step.
    *  `"vae_type"` is a string specifying the type of VAE.
 This should be set to `"mlp"` for all experiments in the paper.
-   *  `"n_seeds"` is the number of models to be trained in parallel, each leading to a different chain of samples generated from MBO.
+   *  `"n_seeds"` determines the number of models to be trained in parallel, each leading to a different chain of samples generated from MBO.
 See **"Stacked Model and Data Training"** for more details.
+   *  `"mbo_steps"` is the number of MBO steps performed.

    </details>